-Biden picks Calif.
-AG Becerra to lead HHS, pandemic response
+Biden picks Xavier Becerra to lead HHS, coronavirus response

 WASHINGTON (AP) — President-elect Joe Biden has picked California Attorney General Xavier Becerra to be his health secretary, putting a defender of the Affordable Care Act in a leading role to oversee his administration’s coronavirus response.

 Separately, Biden picked a Harvard infectious disease expert, Dr. Rochelle Walensky, to head the Centers for Disease Control and Prevention.
+And he announced a new role for Dr. Anthony Fauci, the government’s top infectious disease expert.

-If confirmed by the Senate, Becerra, 62, will be the first Latino to head the Department of Health and Human Services, a $1-trillion-plus agency with 80,000 employees and a portfolio that includes drugs and vaccines, leading-edge medical research and health insurance programs covering more than 130 million Americans.
+If confirmed by the Senate, Becerra, will be the first Latino to head the Department of Health and Human Services, a $1 trillion-plus agency with 80,000 employees and a portfolio that includes drugs and vaccines, leading-edge medical research and health insurance programs covering more than 130 million Americans.

-Biden’s selection of Becerra was confirmed Sunday by two people familiar with the decision, who spoke on condition of anonymity ahead of a formal announcement anticipated Tuesday.

-Two people also anonymously confirmed the choice of Walensky.
-The post of CDC director does not require Senate confirmation.
+Biden’s selection of Becerra and Walensky was announced early Monday in a press release from the transition office.
+People familiar with the decision had confirmed the picks to The Associated Press on Sunday night.
+Biden also announced other top members of his health care team, though some posts remain unfilled.

 Becerra, as the state of California’s top lawyer, has led the coalition of Democratic states defending “Obamacare” from the Trump administration’s latest effort to overturn it, a legal case awaiting a Supreme Court decision next year.